crashoverride777/swifty-ads/README.md

 - rewardedInterstitialAdUnitId (String)
 - nativeAdUnitId (String)
 - isTaggedForChildDirectedTreatment (Boolean) ([COPPA](https://developers.google.com/admob/ios/targeting#child-directed_setting))
-- isConsentDisabled (Boolean)
+- isUMPConsentDisabled (Boolean)

-NOTE: Adding the `isConsentDisabled` field and setting it to true means SwiftyAds will not carry out any consent requests using the UMP SDK.
+NOTE: Adding the `isUMPConsentDisabled` field and setting it to true means SwiftyAds will not carry out any consent requests using the User Messaging Platform (UMP) SDK.
-This means you will have to manually support GDPR and ATT requirements if required.
+This means you will have to manually support GDPR (EEA) and ATT (Apple) alerts if required.

 ### Link AppTrackingTransparency framework